 "I think a lot of the ill feelings had to do with envy and jealousy," she said when asked decades earlier.
 Mind you these ill feelings persisted at least as late as in the 1990s -- more than 30 years after Patsy's death.

 I got a chance to visit the official "Patsy Cline House" in downtown Winchester, where she and her family lived between 1948-57.
 Don't be fooled by the street address.
 The house is pure country.
+They were poor.
 It is a log cabin gussied up as a regular woodboard home.
 Pillow cases were made from feedsacks; wallpaper covered the ceiling.
 Patsy's family lived there before it has running water and electricity.
 She made black almond cake using almonds from the tree next door.
 After she became famous, Patsy ended up buying the home for her mother.

 That the "official" Patsy Cline house is in Winchester, and not in Gore, is a fact that some folks have taken to point out.
 In fact, if you visit the house, there is nary a mention of Gore.